 What it does

-Account Settings > Group Management > <Valid Unit> > Advance unit settings > Rules for hours > Daybreak
+Account Settings > Group Management > <Valid Unit> > Advanced unit settings > Rules for hours > Daybreak

-Account Settings > Group Management > <Valid Unit> > Advance unit settings > Misc. > Business daybreak
+Account Settings > Group Management > <Valid Unit> > Advanced unit settings > Misc. > Business daybreak

 If this setting is configured on the agreement, then that trumps any configuration made in the unit settings.

-Used when calculating schedule compliance against time rules, e.g. daily and weekly rest.
-E.g. if the agreement daybreak is 05:00 in an employee's agreement, when calculating weekly rest, the system will look between Monday 05:00 and the following Monday 05:00.
+Agreement daybreak is used when calculating schedule compliance against time rules, e.g. daily and weekly rest.
+F.ex. if the agreement daybreak is 05:00 in an employee's agreement, when calculating weekly rest, the system will look between Monday 05:00 and the following Monday 05:00.

 This will usually be set to be either the same as the business daybreak or calendar daybreak, but it can be set to a different daybreak for e.g. night shift workers.